Updated on November 26, 2024

 Milestones

-Milestone | Deadlines |
+| Milestone | Target dates | Deadlines |

-Satisfactory course performance for two quarters; complete five quarters of core courses | End of Spring quarter, first year |
+| Satisfactory course performance for two quarters; complete five quarters of core courses | End of Spring quarter, first year | End of Spring quarter, first year |

-Complete a total of seven quarters of core courses; complete Writing Milestone | End of Spring quarter*, second year |
+| Complete a total of seven quarters of core courses | End of Autumn quarter, second year | End of Spring quarter, second year |

-Complete twelve courses at the 500-level or higher | End of Spring quarter, second year |
+| Complete twelve courses at the 500-level or higher | End of Spring quarter, second year | End of Spring quarter, second year |

-Declare a thesis advisor | End of winter quarter, third year |
+| Declare a thesis advisor | By the end of the second year | End of Winter quarter, third year |

-Pass the general exam | End of winter quarter, fourth year |
+| Pass the general exam | By the end of the third year | End of Winter quarter, fourth year |

 We strongly encourage the incoming graduate students to consider starting on their Writing Milestone project in the Summer after their first year and have it submitted before the deadline listed above.
 The earlier you complete the preparatory steps and fulfill the requirements the faster you could get to the ultimate goal of entering PhD studies - doing your own research.